dmd-program/dmd-100/projects/open_design/develop_prototyping.md

 ![Double Diamond Develop Phase graphic](/assets/dd-process-develop-1200px@2x.png)

-# Develop: Kit prototyping
+# Develop: MVP Prototype

 You will now start prototyping with your materials to try to approximate the toy from your product pitch.
+You will develop an MVP or **Minimum Viable Product** to use in later user testing.

 ## Constraints